mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-to-rhino.md

 ---
-title: Revit Geometry to Rhino
+title: "Revit to Rhino"
+subtitle: How to extract geometry and data from Revit into Rhino
-order: 20
+order: 30
+thumbnail: /static/images/guides/revit-to-rhino.png
+group: Essentials
 ---

 {% include ltr/en/wip_note.html %}